byroot/byroot.github.io/_posts/2025-01-12-optimizing-ruby-json-part-6.markdown

 ## More Stack Allocation

-Similarly, another optimization I directly ported from the encoding code, was to stack allocate from structures.
+Similarly, another optimization I directly ported from the encoding code, was to allocate some structures on the stack.

 The `ruby/json` parser uses a small buffer for some operations, such as parsing numbers.